Emma Frost: 1980s and 1990s

-2000s
+2000s and 2010s

 Emma Frost appeared in the 2001 New X-Men series, by Grant Morrison.
 Using Frost as a character was suggested to Morrison on their website by a fan.
 While Morrison initially had no plans to use her, the death of the character Colossus left Morrison with an opening.
-They created Emma's secondary mutation – a super-strong diamond form – as a replacement for Colossus' powers and added her to the cast.
+Morrison created Emma's secondary mutation – a super-strong diamond form – as a replacement for Colossus' powers and added her to the cast.
 In the series, she becomes a leading member of the X-Men and begins a relationship with Cyclops that continues in many later stories.
 The Morrison series also introduces the Stepford Cuckoos, her clone-daughters.

 She later appeared in the 2003 Emma Frost series — her first solo comic book series — by Karl Bollers.
 She appeared in the Astonishing X-Men. series, by Joss Whedon and John Cassaday.
 She appeared in the 2006 X-Men: Deadly Genesis series, by Ed Brubaker.
 She appeared in the 2010 X-Men Origins: Emma Frost one-shot, her first standalone comic book.